flutter/website/tutorials/interactive/index.md

-In [Building Layouts for Flutter](https://flutter.io/tutorials/layout/), we showed how to create the layout for the followng screenshot.
+In [Building Layouts for Flutter](https://flutter.io/tutorials/layout/), we showed how to create the layout for the following screenshot.

 <img src="images/lakes.png" style="border:1px solid black" alt="The starting Lakes app that we will modify">